+First things first: if you can get jabbed, get on down and do it.
 There is still a lot of research still to be done with regards to the effect the Covid-19 vaccine has on periods, and research in immunology and reproductive health in general.
 However, it is important that those around the world who can be vaccinated do get vaccinated, as this virus is still dangerous.
-Getting jabbed protects both ourselves and others, too.
+Getting vaccinated and boosted protects both ourselves and others, too.

 How The Covid-19 Vaccines Work

 Currently, there are three main types of Covid-19 vaccines including:

 1. mRNA vaccines- These contain genetic material from the virus that causes Covid-19, and this gives our cells instructions on how to make a protein, which is harmless to us but unique to the virus.
 After our cells make copies of the protein and remember this, they destroy the genetic material from the vaccine. mRNA vaccines include the below examples:

 2. Protein subunit vaccines- These include harmless pieces of the virus that causes Covid-19.
 Protein subunit vaccines include the below example:

 3. Vector vaccines- These contain a modified version of a different virus to Covid-19, and inside the shell of this virus, there is material from the virus that causes Covid-19.
 This is called a “viral vector.”
 The genetic material gives our cells instructions to make a protein that is unique to the virus that causes Covid-19, so our body can make a copy of the protein.
 Vector vaccines include the below example: